WebThingsIO/rpi-image-builder/README.md

 ## Build the gateway

-Use the trigger.sh script (documented above) to build the gateway.tar.gz file, e.g. from the rpi-image-builder directory:
+Use the trigger-build.py script (documented above) to build the gateway.tar.gz file, e.g. from the rpi-image-builder directory:

-`$ ./trigger-build.sh --branch master --prefix 0.10.0-pre1
+`$ ./trigger-build.py --token <token> --branch master --prefix 0.10.0-pre1

 This will put these files (with the assigned prefix) onto AWS in a directory called tarfiles.
 You can use this command: